The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 A 2003 study (Turkheimer et al.) suggested that for poor families, genes explained 0% of IQ variance, while for rich families, they explained 72%.
 (R)

-The Shell Game: Woke academics treat this one 20-year-old study as a universal law of nature to suggest that “genes only matter for the privileged.”
+Tactic: Woke academics treat this one 20-year-old study as a universal law of nature to suggest that “genes only matter for the privileged.”
 They use it to argue that for the “disadvantaged,” biology is irrelevant and only “funding” matters.
+(Another major issue with the Turkheimer et al. (2003) study is that it involved CHILDREN ~7 y/o twins!
+Childhood IQ is not a reliable IQ measurement… and using this measure to reach this conclusion is insanely misleading!
+We discussed this earlier.)

 Reality: Scarr-Rowe is a “Third-World Artifact.”
 It only shows up in environments of extreme, catastrophic deprivation where the “soil” is so toxic it prevents the “seed” from growing at all.